gajosu/chat-gpt-rest-api/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the GPL-2.0 license.
 See the [LICENSE](LICENSE) file for details.

 ## Disclaimers